tttmmmyyyy/fixlang/Document.md

 Go back to the `calc_fib` function.
 At the line `let arr = arr.set(idx, x+y);`, the name `arr` is redefined and set as pointing to the new array returned by `set` function.
 This ensures that the old array given to `set` function will be never referenced after this line.
 So it is evident that `set` function doesn't need to clone the given array, and in fact it doesn't.

-As a summary, since values in Fix are immutable, the `set : Int -> a -> Array a -> Array a` function basically returns a new array with one element replaced, but it omits cloning an array if the array will not be used later.
+As a summary, since values in Fix are immutable, the `set : I64 -> a -> Array a -> Array a` function basically returns a new array with one element replaced, but it omits cloning an array if the array will not be used later.

 The `set!` function is almost same as the `set` function, but it panics (i.e., stop the execution of the program) if the given array will be used later.
 In other words, there is assurance that `set!` doesn't clone the array.
 This is useful to assure that a program is running at a expected time complexity.